-When catastrophic storms strike, businesses as well as homeowners can suffer devastating losses.
-While it is not possible to prevent storms, businesses can take steps to prepare for the worst.
+While it is not possible to prevent catastrophic weather, businesses can take steps to prepare for the worst.
 These include minimizing the opportunity for property damage, preparing employees to act, creating a business continuity plan and working with an experienced broker to make sure the appropriate insurance coverage is in place before it’s needed.

 Minimize the Opportunity for Property Damage